thfield/sf-map/README.md

 CSS-style selector, default `#map_container`

 ## After initial render
-The following can also be set before initial render.
 Use the following JS functions to make changes on the fly

 ### choropleth.quanta( *number* )
 Change number of "Color Buckets".
+Can also be set before rendering.
 Where *number* is between 3 and 9.
 See `vendor/colorbrewer/colorbrewer.css` for available sets
 Example: `choropleth.quanta(3)`

 ### choropleth.colorScheme( *string* )
 Change color scheme.
+Can also be set before rendering.
 Where *string* is a colorbrewer scale.
 See `vendor/colorbrewer/colorbrewer.css` for available colors
 Example: `choropleth.colorScheme('Reds')`

 ### changeData( *string* )
-Change the data color encoded in choropleth
+Change the data color encoded initially as `dataProperty`
 Where *string* is the property of the csv dataset you want mapped.
 Example: `changeData('population')`